Purpose

 CBT (Computer Based Testing)

-An examination for students before starting clinical clerkships to confirm the "knowledge" necessary for participating in clinical clerkships.
+An examination to confirm the "knowledge" required for students before starting clinical clerkships (student-participation clinical training).

 Pre-clinical Clerkship OSCE (Objective Structured Clinical Examination)

-An examination for students before starting clinical clerkships to confirm the "knowledge, attitudes, and skills" necessary for participating in clinical clerkships.
+An examination to confirm the "knowledge, attitudes, and skills" required for students before starting clinical clerkships (student-participation clinical training).

 Faculty Development (FD)

-To raise awareness of medical education and provide better education to students, we conduct FD seminars on educational techniques for faculty members.
+We conduct FD seminars on educational techniques for faculty members with the aim of raising awareness of medical education and providing better education to students.
 Furthermore, we have established the Best Teacher Award and the Medical Contribution Award as systems to recognize outstanding faculty members.

 Best Teacher Award

-In 2006, the "Best Teacher Award" was established for the purpose of faculty development and improving educational standards in the School of Medicine.
+In 2006, the "Best Teacher Award" was established to improve faculty development and educational standards in the School of Medicine.
 Every year, Best Teachers are selected and honored for each academic year based on the results of student questionnaires regarding classes.

 Please refer to the following for the previous year's results.